Dana Kadish, Co-Head: Admissions and Family Outreach

 Welcome to The Common School!
 Nestled on three acres and surrounded by the Larch Hill Conservation Area and Bramble Hill Farm, The Common School has offered joyful, integrated learning experiences to children ages 3-12 for over 50 years.
 We invite you to explore our website to get a sense of what our community and program can offer your family.

 The School is excited to operate under a new collaborative leadership model.
 Together, the leadership team brings over 60 years of Common School experience to its partnership, along with a shared passion for the mission of the School.
-Three individuals make up The Common School’s Co-Head leadership team, each with their own area of focus: Dana Kadish, Admissions and Family Relations; and Linda Donnelly, Curriculum and Instruction.
+Two individuals make up The Common School’s Co-Head leadership team, each with their own area of focus: Dana Kadish, Admissions and Family Relations; and Linda Donnelly, Curriculum and Instruction.
 Click here to see a statement from each member of the leadership team.